 Date: 1hr duration.
-The first hour of the 2hr final exam slot, Tuesday December 10, 2:30-4:30.
-Room TBD (see webadvisor)
+The first hour of the 2hr final exam slot (see webadvisor for dates/times)

 Exit Survey (0%)

 Date: Sat, Nov 30, 9:00 AM

 A component of Life-Long Learning Graduate Attribute assessment is the School's Exit Survey.
 This Exit Survey provides valuable insight into student development and expectations as they enter the workforce.
 Information provided to the School through the Exit Survey is confidential.